 Zapier is a web automation tool, described as "the glue" that connects more than 750 web apps.
 Zaps are workflows, which connect apps so they can work together.
 Zaps start with a trigger, which is an event in an app which kicks off the workflow, and end with an action, which is an event that's completed automatically in a second app.
 Zaps automate tasks in the background.

 Zapier have thousands of templates that you can tweak and use, or you can create your own from scratch.
 For more information, check out Zapier's Getting Started Guide.

 How to set it up

-Create a new Zap to pull articles from your new Collection in Feedly and add them to your Queue within Buffer Publish.
+Create a new Zap to pull articles from your new Feed in Feedly and add them to your Queue within Buffer Publish.
 The video below walks through all the steps of setting this Zap up from scratch.
 However, there is a template here that you can grab!